olcf/spack-environments/linux-rhel8-zen3/baseline/README.md

 ## Purpose

-This guide meant as an example for a user to setup a Spack environment for application development using the OLCF provided files as a template.
+This guide meant as a brief example for a user to setup a Spack environment for application development using the OLCF provided files as a template.

-The provided Spack environment files are intended to assist OLCF users in setup their development environment at the OLCF.
+The provided Spack environment files are intended to assist users in setup their development environment.
 The base environment file includes the compilers and packages that are installed at the system level.

-Traditionally, the user environment is modified by module files, so a user would add use  ``module load openblas/0.3.23`` to load CMake version 3.18.2 into their environment.
+Traditionally, the user environment is modified by module files, so a user would add use ``module load openblas/0.3.23`` to load OpenBLAS version 0.3.23 into their environment.
 Using a Spack environment, a user can add an OLCF provided package and build against it using Spack without having to load the module file separately.

 The information presented here is a subset of what can be found at [the Spack documentation site](https://spack.readthedocs.io/).

 ## Definition

-Spack environment - A set of Spack specs for the purpose of building, rebuilding and deploying in a coherent fashion.
+Spack environment - A set of Spack specs for the purpose of building, rebuilding, and deploying in a coherent fashion.
 External packages - An externally-installed package used by Spack, rather than building its own package.

 ## Getting Started